Skip to main content

 Rate Limits

-• Queries per Second (QPS): The default rate limit is set to 12 queries per second per user.
+• Queries per Second (QPS): The default rate limit is set to 12 queries.

 Update frequency